rhdhorchestrator/orchestrator-demo/05_software_template_hello_world/README.md

 To keep the workflow simple, there is no use of the notifications plugins, so all results should be viewed from the Orchestrator plugin.

 # Prerequisites
-RHDH 1.5 and Orchestrator 1.5
+* RHDH 1.5 and Orchestrator 1.5
+* Register the software template from ./hello-world-software-template to RHDH

 ## Workflow application configuration
 The workflow invokes a software template that will be create a repository in GitHub with sample code.